Problem Package Format

 Problem Statements

-The problem statement of the problem is provided in the directory problem_statement/.
+The problem statement of the problem is provided in the directory statement/.

 This directory must contain one file per language, for at least one language, named problem.<language>.<filetype>, that contains the problem text itself, including input and output specifications.
-Language must be given as the shortest ISO 639 code.
-If needed, a hyphen and an ISO 3166-1 alpha-2 code may be appended to an ISO 639 code.
+Here, <language> is a language code as described in General Requirements.
 Optionally, the language code can be left out; the default is then English (en).
-Filetype can be either tex for LaTeX files, md for Markdown, or pdf for PDF.
+Filetype can be either .tex for LaTeX files, .md for Markdown, or .pdf for PDF.

 Please note that many kinds of transformations on the problem statements, such as conversion to HTML or styling to fit in a single document containing many problems will not be possible for PDF problem statements, so using this format should be avoided if at all possible.

-Auxiliary files needed by the problem statement files must all be in problem_statement/. problem.<language>.<filetype> should reference auxiliary files as if the working directory is problem_statement/.
+Auxiliary files needed by the problem statement files must all be in statement/. problem.<language>.<filetype> should reference auxiliary files as if the working directory is statement/.
 Image file formats supported are .png, .jpg, .jpeg, and .pdf.

 Sample Data